PaulineAnnBar/ore.id-HER-dao-hackerhouse/README.md

 ## Overview

-Welcome to the ORE ID ecosystem.
+Welcome to the ```ORE ID``` ecosystem.
 ORE ID service is your gateway to building Web3.0 applications.
 The main features to harness include: account authentication, blockchain account creation, and easy blockchain interaction for your user base.

-This article series follows the implementation of ORE ID service into a JavaScript React application.
+This article series follows the implementation of ORE ID service into a JavaScript ```React``` application.
 We will cover the basics of integrating the ORE ID core service.
-Explain how to engage user actions with the webpopup plugin.
-And, how to create custom transactions using ChainJs.
+Explain how to engage user actions with the ```webpopup plugin```.
+And, how to create custom transactions using ```ChainJs```.
+This guide will walk you step-by-step through the creation of a simple ORE ID application in React.

-This guide will walk you step-by-step, from start to finish.
-You will learn how to login users with ORE ID, and how to create and sign transaction on the blockchain.
-This series prepares an ORE ID powered application that will work on the Ethereum Blockchain.
-We use the Ropsten testnet while developing the application so real funds are not used.
+This series prepares an ORE ID powered application that will work on the ```Ethereum``` Blockchain.
+We use the ```Ropsten``` testnet while developing the application so real funds are not used.

 ## How to use this walkthrough